Workflow as a Service Broker in Cloud Environment: A Systematic Mapping Study: Research Methodology

 \textbf{RQ4:} \textit{Where are the research articles published?} This question has been answered in Section \ref{sec:analyze}.

 \textbf{RQ5:} \textit{What are the open issues in the field of WaaS brokers?} This question has been answered in Section \ref{sec:future}.

-Our review covers a period of 20 years, from 2005, the advent of cloud computing, to the end of 2024.
-We have considered research works that explicitly addressed the design of a WaaS platform for cloud computing environments, or proposed a \textit{multiple workflow scheduling algorithm} from the client-side perspective in cloud environments.
+Our review spans 21 years, from the advent of cloud computing in 2005 to the first half of 2025.
+It considers studies that explicitly design a WaaS platform for cloud environments or propose algorithms for the MWSP from the client-side perspective.

-\subsection{Planning the search process}
+\subsection{Planning the Search Process}

 The first step is specifying search strategies.
 In this review, we used a three-tier search strategy: \textit{database search}, \textit{backward snowballing}, and \textit{forward snowballing}.
 Database search is a common method in literature surveys, where the researcher searches well-known online databases using \textit{search strings}.
 To conduct the database search, we used \textit{IEEE Xplore}, \textit{ScienceDirect}, \textit{SpringerLink}, \textit{ACM Digital Library}, and \textit{Wiley Online Library}.
 After reviewing some relevant papers and through a trial-and-error procedure by the authors, the following three queries were used as \textit{search strings}: